vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ### Unable to connect/disconnect

 If you encounter an error message indicating there was an error connecting / disconnecting.
 Try again in a few minutes.
-If the issue persists, please contact Support.
+If the issue persists, contact Support.

 ## Next steps